 Are you travelling to Switzerland for five days in Switzerland and are looking for your perfect itinerary?
 In this case, this selection of 10 itineraries will help you plan your trip.
 You’ll find different options for your five-day trip starting in Zurich.
 All of the following itineraries are also adaptable so that you can start somewhere along the way or in a completely different city.

-You will notice that we only talk about travelling by public transport and not by car.
-Most itineraries are also possible by car, in case you decide to get a rental during your stay in Switzerland.
-But with our very dense network of trains and buses, there’s no real need to travel by car.
+You’ll notice that we’re only talking about travel by public transportation rather than by car.
+Most routes can also be driven, in case you want to rent a car during your stay in Switzerland.
+But with our very dense network of trains and buses, traveling by car is actually unnecessary.

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Bellinzona.
+Explore Zurich on your own in the morning, rent a free bike with "Züri rollt" or join a city tour.
+After the tour, grab a take-away lunch and take the train to Bellinzona.

 Get ready to explore the Italian part of Switzerland in all its glory.
-With the abundance of activities to choose from, you won’t get bored today.
-First up, we recommend you head to one of the two river valleys: Maggia or Verzasca.
-Both are fantastic for hiking, spending some time by the river or going for a refreshing swim.
+With so many activities to choose from, you won’t be bored today.

-If you prefer calmer waters over cold mountain streams, head to Lago Maggiore or Lago di Lugano.
-Both lakes are stunning and provide you with more photo opportunities than you can imagine.
+If you prefer calmer waters to the cold mountain streams, you should head to Lake Maggiore or Lake Lugano.
+Both lakes are stunning and offer more photo opportunities than you can imagine.

-Other popular destinations in Ticino are the inspiring little artsy town of Ascona next to Locarno and the city of Lugano further south.
+Other popular destinations in Ticino include the inspiring artsy town of Ascona near Locarno and the city of Lugano further south.

-To brush up on your Swiss geography knowledge, visit Swissminiatur in Melide just outside Lugano.
-It’s a miniature version of Switzerland and displays incredible attention to detail.
+If you want to brush up on your knowledge of Swiss geography, visit Swissminiatur in Melide just outside Lugano.
+It’s a miniature version of Switzerland and shows an incredible attention to detail.

-In case you’re one of those adrenaline junkies, there’s always the 007 bungy at the end of Verzasca valley.
-You might have seen this 220 metre (720 feet) dive in the James Bond movie Golden Eye.
-If you decide to throw yourself off that wall, please don’t forget to share your picture with us.
-We’d love to see that...🙂
+If you’re one of those adrenaline junkies, there’s the 007 Bungy at the end of the Verzasca Valley.
+You might have seen this 220-meter jump in the James Bond film GoldenEye.
+If you decide to take the plunge from the dam, don’t forget to share your photo with us.
+We’d love to see it… 🙂

-As you might have gathered by now, this day is by no means long enough to do everything on the list.
+As you might have noticed, this day is by no means long enough to get through everything on the list.
+Good thing there’s always tomorrow.

 You’re probably going to laugh now.
 But the station your train to Domodossola leaves from is called Locarno FART.
 Unfortunate name, we know.
 It’s short for Ferrovie Autolinee Regionali Ticinesi and translates to “regional railway of Ticino”.